snotskie/ttrpg/site/src/monstrosities.md

 **Resistance vs. $X$:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+dc2$.

-**Revenge:** When you are Muddled, you may immediately perform a Contest as an Attacker against the character that Muddled you, as though this Contest were a Side Action.
+**Revenge:** When you are Muddled, you may immediately perform a Contest as an Attacker against the character that Muddled you, as though this Contest were a Side Action, even if you or the Defender have already acted this round.

 **Shield vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Resistance vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.